 - Treatment planning: Once it is determined that you are a candidate for dental implants, your specialist will create a personalized treatment plan.
 This plan will outline the number of implants needed, the type of implants, and any additional procedures that may be required, such as bone grafting or sinus lifts.

-- Implant placement: The next step is the surgical placement of the dental implants.
+- Implant placement: The next step is the surgical placement of the implants.
 This procedure is typically performed under local anesthesia to ensure your comfort.
 Following the treatment plan, your dental implant specialist will carefully place the implants into the jawbone.

 - Osseointegration: After the implants are placed, osseointegration begins.
 This step is when the implants fuse with the jawbone, creating a strong and stable foundation for the replacement teeth.
 Osseointegration usually takes several months to complete.